Ojanko123/bike_sales_analysis/README.md

 - Customer age distribution is approximately bell-shaped but with notable spread
 - Order quantity shows significant variability and outliers across countries
-- Profit does not scale linearly with order quantity — relationship varies by country
+- Profit does not scale linearly with order quantity, relationship varies by country
 - Neither order quantity nor country follows a normal distribution, ruling out simple linear regression for correlation analysis